salimelh94/Web-Penetration-Test/README.md

 In this first session of my Cybersecurity journey, I moved away from the myths.
 I learned that you don't need to be a math genius or an expert programmer to identify security breaches; you need **creativity, logic, and a solid methodology.**

----

-##  The Opportunity in Crisis
-While documenting this lab, I kept a key fact in mind: cyberattacks cost companies up to 20% of their annual turnover.
-There is a global gap of 4 million professionals, and I am training to fill that void.

-### My Role in the Team:
-During this lab, I acted as part of the **Red Team (Ethical Hacker)**, auditing systems and exploiting vulnerabilities before a real cybercriminal could.

----

 ##  Step-by-Step: The "BigWear" Compromise